 If the need for the service animal is not apparent, University personnel may only ask the following of service animal owners:

-University personnel may not ask about the nature of the owner’s disability or request medical documentation of disability.
+University personnel may not ask about the nature of the owner’s disability and/or medical/mental health condition or request medical documentation of disability and/or medical/mental health condition.
 Owners are not required to possess or provide any special registration, identification card, license, or other documentation that the animal is a service animal, or to demonstrate the animal's ability to perform work or tasks.

 Service animal owners are not required to register their service animal with the University.
 However, Student Access and Accommodation Services does provide a voluntary registration process for interested service animal owners.
 Having a service animal on the voluntary registration could assist the University if any problems arise an owner needs assistance with or an emergency situation occurs and emergency personnel need to be notified of where the service animal might be located in the case of an emergency evacuation.